 Compound DRC-1339: Compound DRC-1339 is a slow-acting avicide registered for controlling blackbirds, starlings, pigeons, gulls, magpies and ravens that damage agricultural crops, personal property or prey upon federally-designated threatened or endangered species.

 Methiocarb: Methiocarb is one of the most effective avian repellents known.
 APHIS recently registered methiocarb as a deterrent for ravens that destroy eggs of federally designated threatened or endangered species.
 Eggs similar in appearance to those of the species to be protected are treated with methiocarb.
 Upon ingestion, the raven becomes sick and develops an aversion to consuming similar-looking eggs.

 - Mesurol 75% Wettable Powder Aversive Conditioning Egg Treatment - EPA Reg.
 No. 56228- 33

-Egg Oil: Oil is applied to eggs during the nesting season to prevent hatching.
+Egg Oil (Corn Oil): Oil is applied to eggs during the nesting season to prevent hatching.
 Because nests are not destroyed and eggs are not removed, nesting birds are encouraged to continue incubation, often well beyond the normal time for hatching.
 USDA/APHIS recommends using corn oil as an egg-oiling agent.
 This substance is exempt from EPA registration requirements.
 Tech Note

-Sodium Lauryl Sulfate: Sodium Lauryl Sulfate can be use as a wetting agent to control blackbirds and starlings in roosts.
+Sodium Lauryl Sulfate: Sodium Lauryl Sulfate can be used as a wetting agent to control blackbirds and starlings in roosts.
 This substance is exempt from EPA registration requirements.
 Tech Note

 M-44 Cyanide: The M-44, which contains sodium cyanide, is registered for control of coyotes, foxes, and feral dogs which prey on livestock, poultry or federally designated threatened or endangered species.